angelobreyes/osticket-prereqs/README.md

 <h3>2.
 Log in to your VM using Remote Desktop</h3>

- - To open Remote Desktop, press Windows Key or click on the start button , type Remote Desktop and click Remote Desktop Connections.
+ - To open Remote Desktop, press Windows Key or click on the start button , type Remote Desktop and click Remote Desktop Connection.

 ![image](https://github.com/user-attachments/assets/bb37d1ab-456a-4fea-af52-66b6a38cfecd)

 <br />

-- Once you open Remote Desktop Connections, you will need to fill in the IP address of your VM.
+- Once you open Remote Desktop Connection, you will need to fill in the IP address of your VM.

 ![image](https://github.com/user-attachments/assets/1675bf49-1db2-42f0-9cb9-a4c9e1aa5241)